rjjohnson1204/Lab11-MyFirstMVC/README.md

 TBD

 ##Solution
+User makes a selection as to what years they would like to see displayed.

-used table to display query from user
+A table will display query from user.

 ##Here is an image of what the game displays when there is a winner.